marcosnils/bin/README.md

-bin prune # Removes from the DB missing binaries bin remove <bin>... # Deletes one or more binaries bin update [bin]... # Scans binaries and prompts for update
+bin prune # Removes from the DB missing binaries bin remove <bin>... # Deletes one or more binaries bin update [bin]... # Scans binaries and prompts for update bin pin <bin>... # Pins current version of one or more binaries bin unpin <bin>... # Unpins one or more binaries
 ```

 ## FAQ